mamollica42/Nissan_Leaf_Driving_Simulation_Repo/README.md

 ## Capabilities

-This repository currently contains finalized documents for the project, but future work will be done and uploaded once complete.
-The proposal contains the specifications and solutions to complete this project over the course of the next several months.
-The conceptual design layouts out the "what" for the implementation of each subsystem of the overall design.
-Further details on the "how" can be seen in the Documentation folder and their supporting analysis can be viewed in the Signoffs folder.
+This repository currently contains finalized documents for the project.
+This includes, but is not limited to the following:
+- Electrical Schematics
+- Final Project Poster
+- CAD Models
+- Experimental Analysis
+-  Subsystem Signoffs
+- Finalized Software
+- Project Demonstration
+- Individual & Final Presentations

 ## Salient Outcomes